cookies-xor-cream/HugoTest/content/posts/poetry/infatuation.md

 and you reading my hand.

 Instead you're reading my palm,
-I think that you've found,
+it looks like you've found,
 a mouthful of psalms,
 and I long for the sound.